ColeGreenlee/GreenleeNet/README.md

 ### :warning: A Fair Warning

 This repository is currently in an early stage of development, and should therefor be read with some caution.
 When I feel that it has reached a certain point of maturity, this warning will be removed.

-My goal is to produce ~10 sections to completion by the end of Summer 2019.
+My Goal: To produce ~10 sections to completion by the end of Summer 2019.